sketchplugins/plugin-directory/README.md

 - [Single Border](https://github.com/sureskumar/single-border), by Sures Kumar: Add single borders with advanced controls.
 - [SizeArtboard](https://github.com/brendanmiller/sizeartboard), by brendan miller: Sketch Plugin for wrapping a new artboard around what you've selected
 - [Skatter](https://github.com/joshdjuric/skatter), by Josh Djuric: A plugin with tools (currently very basic tools) to assist with creating patterns out of shapes.
+- [Sketch a Sketch](https://github.com/mathieudutour/sketch-a-sketch), by Mathieu Dutour: Bringing the iconic knobs from the famous toy to Sketch.
 - [Sketch Action](https://github.com/onmyway133/sketch-action), by Khoa Pham: Spotlight in Sketch
 - [Sketch AFUX Tools](https://github.com/canisminor1990/sketch-afux-tools), by CanisMinor: Sketch tools for AFUX
 - [Sketch Align To Grid](https://github.com/pravdomil/sketch-align-to-grid), by Pravdomil: Let's align selection to grid